iPad 5 LTE LCD Replacement

 Step 24

-- Gently twist the two opening picks at the left corners of your iPad to nudge the digitizer up a bit, while saying goodbye to that pesky adhesive that's been holding it down.
+- Give those two opening picks a gentle twist at the left corners of the iPad to lift the digitizer just a bit, peeling away the last of that adhesive.

 Step 25

-- Gently lift the left edge of the digitizer to help peel away the adhesive stuck along the right side of your iPad.
+- Give the left edge of the digitizer a gentle upward lift to keep loosening that adhesive along the right side of the iPad.

 Step 26

-- Gently support the digitizer and carefully slide an opening pick between the display cables to loosen the last bit of adhesive holding everything together.
+- While keeping the digitizer supported, slide an opening pick between the two display cables to peel away the last of the adhesive.

 Step 27

-- Once all the adhesive has been carefully separated, open the digitizer like a book and lay it flat, parallel to the iPad.
+- With all that adhesive peeled away, open the digitizer like a book and set it parallel to the iPad.

-- When you're putting everything back together, use some isopropyl alcohol to clean up any leftover adhesive from the frame—and from the digitizer if you're reusing it.
-Stick in the new adhesive strips or pre-cut adhesive cards.
+- While reassembling, clean off any leftover adhesive from the frame—and the digitizer if you're reusing it—with isopropyl alcohol.
+Swap it out with our adhesive strips or pre-cut adhesive cards.

 Step 28

-- Peel off any tape hiding the LCD screws so you can get to them easily.
+- Peel off any tape that's covering the LCD screws to get them ready.

 Step 29

-- Time to unscrew those four Phillips screws holding the LCD in place!
+- Time to free the LCD!
+Remove the four Phillips screws holding it in place:

 Step 30

-- Gently wedge the flat end of a spudger under the LCD just enough to loosen it so you can get a good grip with your fingers.
+- Grab your spudger's flat end and gently pry the LCD out just enough to get a solid grip with your fingers.

-- Carefully flip the iPad’s LCD like turning a page, lifting near the camera and folding it over towards the home button side of the back case.
+- Flip the LCD like turning a page in a book—lift near the camera and swing it over the home button side of the rear case.

-- Set the LCD face down to give yourself easy access to the display cables.
+- Lay the LCD face-down to open up access to the display cables.

 Tools Used